-Members of the committee will be nominated by their respective constituencies for two-year terms, one half of the classroom faculty to be elected each year.
-The non-classroom member will be elected in the odd numbered years.
-Elections for each member will be University-wide.
+One half of the classroom faculty will be elected each year.
+The non-classroom member will be elected in the even numbered years.
 New members will be elected in April to take office on August 1.
 A vacancy will be filled by a new election.
 This election will comply with paragraph 1 of Section I. B. of this document.